odan/odan.github.io/_posts/2021-02-07-php-rabbitmq.md

 so that the events can be dispatched from an event dispatcher instance.
 The event dispatcher follows the PSR-14 guidelines for implementation.

-First we create an interface.
+First we extend an interface from `EventDispatcherInterface` to have a unique identifier for the DI container.

 Filename: `src/Queue/Dispatcher/MessageDispatcherInterface.php`.